 Clinicians enrolled in Medicare who typically provide hospice or palliative care services (e.g., those affiliated with a hospice, palliative care or similar organization) are eligible to care exclusively for SIP patients, either by participating in the model as a practice or by partnering with a Primary Care First participating practice that includes these practitioners on its practitioner roster.

-CMS anticipates releasing a Request for Application in spring 2019 for the first cohort of payers and practices.
+CMS anticipates releasing a Request for Application in summer 2019 for the first cohort of payers and practices.
 Practices and payers will begin participation in the model in January 2020.

 We anticipate accepting another round of Primary Care First applications during 2020, and that any practices accepted to participate in Primary Care First during 2020 would begin participation in the model in January 2021.